DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 He wanted to ask what, but before that Jeanne heaved a sigh and continued.

-"So for the foreign gods it might be normal to sit down for about a month without eating anything when they have serious discussions.
+"So for the sidhes it might be normal to sit down for about a month without eating anything when they have serious discussions.
 They tend to carry on, without sleeping or even a single drop of water."

 "I cannot imagine."